 A lot of people didn’t like Go in the past or don’t like it now.
 For many reasons, he had to die, but instead, he rose to become a foundation for a small tool called Docker, which provoked AWS-like scale IT revolution.
 Yet again, people who thought differently won.

 And again, while people asking for generics or tail call optimized recursion, creators of Go proposing to add fuzzing as a first class citizen.
-As I understand, Go may become a first language who built-in support for fuzz testing in the language.
+As I understand, Go may become the first language who built-in support for fuzz testing in the language.
 It doesn’t look that fancy, but it’s a really big.
 Google using fuzzing to find significant bugs in the core software of today world, like OpenSSL, SQLite and other.

 Is it that important?
 Yes, it is, it’s not about a new way of writing one-liner to show your coding skills, it’s about stability and security of core software to prevent Heartbleed-like issues.
 Does it mean that they were right again?
 I don’t know, we will see…